NamedPipeServer class

 FreeThreadingEvents

-Set this before calling Start; it is read once when the worker threads are created and propagated to every NamedPipeServerConnection.
+FreeThreadingEvents must be set before Start.
+It is read once when the worker threads are created and propagated to every NamedPipeServerConnection at that point; changing the value after Start has no effect on the running server.

 MessageBufferSize